 - The elevated role of the “free market” rather than regulation, to settle disputes in the marketplace;

 - The privatization of all publicly-owned and managed services such as Medicare, Social Security, and even public utilities, such as electricity and garbage collection, and;

-- Libertarianism, which believes in the importance of any individual to do what is right for themselves at the expense of the greater good or advance the public interest.
+- Libertarianism, which believes in the importance of any individual doing what is right for themselves at the expense of the greater good or advancing the public interest.